opentelekomcloud-docs/object-storage-service/umn/source/obs_console_operation_guide/managing_buckets/deleting_a_bucket.rst

    .. important::

       Bucket name reuse may cause unintended data exposure.
 If a bucket is deleted and later a new bucket is created with the same name, all previously stored links or references to the old bucket will automatically point to the new one.

-      We strongly advise users to treat all bucket names and references as persistent and sensitive.
-If you publish or share links, always assume they might be reused in unintended ways.
+      It is strongly advised to treat all bucket names and references as persistent and sensitive.
+Any published or shared links might be reused in unintended ways.

-      **Important**: we cannot take responsibility for any data exposure, misrouting, or access issues resulting from name reuse or improper reference management.

 #.
 Click **Yes** to confirm the deletion.